 “He is a consummate professional, an exemplary leader, a visionary chief executive officer, and a staunch advocate for our patients and for the profession,” said Jean Chin, MD, Chair of St. Mary’s Board of Directors and Executive Director of the University Health Center at the University of Georgia.
 “He has improved the health of this community, inspired countless staff, senior leadership, and newly minted residents to excel, guided the hospital system brilliantly through the economic recession and these turbulent health care reform years, and maximized the talents of those around him.
 Mr. McKenna is most deserving of this prestigious award.”

 McKenna joined St. Mary’s Health Care System in 2008.
 Since that time, the system has grown from 196 licensed beds at one hospital to 275 beds in three hospitals and today employs over 2,100 people.
-St. Mary’s was recognized as one of America’s 100 Best Hospitals in 2016 and again for its specialty areas of stroke and gastrointestinal care in 2017 by the online consumer resource Healthgrades.

 Other awards presented during the conference included Navicent Health as Large Hospital of the Year, Northside Hospital Cherokee as Small Hospital of the year and Lt.
 Governor Casey Cagle as Legislator of the Year in recognition of his long history of support for the state’s non-profit hospitals.

 In addition, Dr. Ninfa M. Saunders, president and CEO of Navicent Health was welcomed as the organization’s new chair, succeeding Jerry Fulks, president of WellStar West Georgia Medical Center.